 How we measure the impact of PPG

-We report regularly to the Governing body on how the PPG is used and monitor and evaluate the outcomes of the pupils each term, ensuring that we take a long term view on closing the attainment gap.
+We report regularly to the Governing body on how the PPG is used and the impact of this to show our commitment to closing the attainment gap.

 For further information about the Pupil Premium, please visit:

-If you think you could be entitled to Free School Meals then please click here.
+If you think you could be entitled to the Pupil Premium Grant then please click here.